About me

 My work today is rooted in shamanic practice and a long engagement with inner processes and healing.
 Alongside this path, I have been working since 2013 as a kindergarten teacher in a Steiner (Waldorf) school.

 Years of being with children, parents, and the school community have shaped the way I work with groups.
-Waldorf education, its holistic approach, and sustained attention to group dynamics form a quiet foundation for holding groups and shamanic circles.
+Waldorf education, its holistic approach, and sustained attention to group dynamics form a quiet foundation for holding groups and healing circles.

 For the past 15 years, I have embraced shamanic practices, participating in healing circles and offering my voice in medicine circles.
 Over time, music has become a source of deep solace and connection.
 I now create and sing songs that reflect the journey I've traveled, with each note offering a quiet expression of my experiences.